3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

-FEMORAL HEAD AND NECK OSTEOTOMY
+FEMORAL HEAD AND NECK OSTECTOMY

 (original graphic by marvistavet.com)

+The femoral head osteotomy is the hip surgery where the head and neck of the femur (thigh bone) are cut off and permanently removed.
 There are many reasons why a pet might benefit from removal of the femoral head and neck.
 Some typical reasons include:

 Ultimately, the goal of the FHO surgery is to create a false hip joint which will be more comfortable and yield better mobility than the diseased joint the patient had before.
 Since results are generally so good with surgery, provided the patient is relatively small and/or relatively active, often simply removing the femoral head is the least invasive, least costly, and fasted route to a pain-free mobile hip.

 THE NORMAL HIP JOINT